gammasoft71/xtd/README.md

 For more examples see [examples](examples/README.md)

+# Tutorial

+[Tutorial](docs/tutorial.md) provide a tutorial to cover the basics needed to create xtd_forms applications.

 # Download and install

 Before running examples you must download and install xtd.forms.
 To download and install it read [downloads](docs/downloads.md) file.